 5. Kill Bill Vol. 1 (2003)

-Already, we’re into the really good films, beginning with 2003’s Kill Bill Vol. 1.
+We’re already getting into the cream of the crop, beginning with 2003’s Kill Bill Vol. 1.
 It’s Tarantino’s intense homage to Japanese anime, yakuza and samurai films, and it’s a simply exhilarating watch.

 Uma Thurman’s performance as The Bride, a woman hell-bent on ultimate vengeance on the team of assassins who terrorised her wedding, is astonishing, but what is most spectacular about the film is its mind-blowing action sequences.